 DET v.
 PTE v.
 IELTS v.
 TOEFL: Which test is right for you?

-There are a lot of English proficiency tests, and it can be hard to chose with one to take.
+There are a lot of English proficiency tests, and it can be hard to chose which one to take.
 In this blog post, we are going to look at 4 of the most popular and compare their advantages and disadvantages so that it is easy for you to decide which one to take.

 Table of Contents